Cervical Cancer : Center of Excellence

 Cervical Cancer Care: High-Tech Personalized

 When fighting cervical cancer, you want treatment options that fit you as a person.
 This means not only are cancers different but so is each individual.
 Treatment options are based on how early the cancer is, what the most effective treatments are and the risk and benefit of each.
 In addition, and more importantly, individual situations call for different solutions to help you not only survive but also thrive in survivorship.

 Types of Cervical Cancer

-These are the main types of cervical cancer and we treat them all at the Gynecologic Oncology Institute.
+These are the main types of cervical cancer and we treat them all at our Center.
 Some are more aggressive than others, so a personalized treatment plan that fits you and your exact type of cervical cancer is crucial for best results.